junxit/us-congress-bills-114/metadata.md

 - 2015-12-03 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S8426)
 - 2015-12-03 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S8426)
 - 2015-12-03 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S8426)
+- 2015-12-04 — Message on Senate action sent to the House.
+- 2015-12-07 — Received in the House.
+- 2015-12-07 — Referred to the House Committee on Oversight and Government Reform.